samuelmay/howlround/website/content/_index.md

 ### Developer at MemNet

 This was a small company where I was one of only 2 developers.
 We maintained a single large ASP.NET application.
-- We successfully migrated from rented physical servers to virtual servers on Google Cloud Platform
+- We migrated from rented physical servers to virtual servers on Google Cloud Platform
-- I successfully migrated our source control from Subversion to Git
+- I migrated our source control from Subversion to Git
 - I helped improve performance by optimising queries and schemas on Microsoft SQL Server and wrestling with the NHibernate ORM.
 - I used Bootstrap and Vue to develop prototypes for future versions of the application